AnnMarieW/dash-bootstrap-layout-templates/README.md

 ## Layout Templates Design Goals
-   - Simplify app development

    - Reduce the learning curve for new users
-   - Build apps with standard layouts faster
+   - Build simple apps with standard layouts fast and with less code
-   - Integrate templates seamlessly with a fully customizable Dash App
+   - Ability to use templates in a regular Dash app
+   - Seamlessly transition to a regular Dash app.
-   - No changes to callbacks
+   - No changes to Dash callbacks

 ## Layout Templates